 - Scout for Salt Piles: If you live in one of the watersheds with high salt levels, or if you noticed salt piles sitting on roadsides last winter, call your city or county department of environmental protection to make sure they are aware of these issues.

-- Write a Letter to the Editor of your local newspaper or other news outlet to educate your community about this issue.
+- Write a Letter to the Editor: Write in to your local newspaper or other news outlet to educate your community about how road salt harms stream health.
 You can start with our sample letter and adapt it for your use.
 (Download the Word file or PDF.)

 - Share Best Practices: There's no mystery to limiting road salt usage – it's about following best practices.
 Share road salt best practices with your community managers and state agencies.

 This spring, the Philadelphia Inquirer ran a front-page piece in its regional section highlighting Salt Watch results in streams throughout the region.
 The chloride levels around Philadelphia were especially high, with 23 tests measuring concentrations of 230 ppm or greater.
 One small stream had a chloride concentration of 800 ppm in March!
 League staff and local volunteers were interviewed for the story.

 League staff were also interviewed by television and radio stations in Philadelphia.
 Listen to one of the radio interviews.

 These media stories helped more people learn how excess road salt can create water quality problems.
 When more people understand the problems, we can work together to find solutions.